swcarpentry/2014-03-17-ucb/lessons/dav-git/local.md

     --until=X.minutes/hours/days/weeks/months/years or YY-MM-DD-HH:MM
     --author=<pattern>

+That's a lot of options, and can be a lot to type!
+Justin Kitzes recommends the following combo as a good starter set of git log examples:

+    $ git config --global alias.lg "log --oneline --graph --decorate --all"

+If you now type `git lg`, you’ll see that does the same thing as the long line that we entered above.

 ## git reset : Unstaging a staged file
     git reset filename     (opposite of 'git add filename')